Hari-101/Hari-101.github.io/_posts/2024-09-28-LLM-Inference.md

 Model Represenation | Model Learning | **Model Inference**

 Here, "final" means whenever you feel like the model has been sufficiently trained such that you feel ready to start eliciting responses from it.
-This could be a base model or a fine-tuned model.
+This could be a base model or a fine-tuned model or even a randomly initialised model!

 </details>